wolfgangasdf/iqp-book/ad-perturbation-theory.md

 =\frac{2 \alpha}{a} \sin \left(\frac{m \pi}{2}\right) \sin \left(\frac{\pi}{2}\right)=\frac{2 \alpha}{a} \sin \left(\frac{m \pi}{2}\right)
 $$(ad-pt-19)

-This is nearly the same result as above, it is zero for even $m$.
+This is nearly the same result as above, it is zero for even $m$, these solutions don't *feel* the perturbation.

-We know the denominator from some weeks ago, we have called the mass of the particle $m_0$ to avoid confusion:
+We know the denominator from before, here we have renamed the mass of the particle to $m_0$ to avoid confusion:

 $$
 E_1^{(0)}-E_m^{(0)}=\frac{\pi^2 \hbar^2}{2 m_0 a^2}\left(1-m^2\right)